Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 ## Motivation

-1. Improvements to initial stack size
+1. Reduction of stack size
-2. Testing improvementsfor Patina maintainers
+2. Testing improvements for Patina maintainers
 3. Improved code cleanliness for Patina maintaineres
 4. Clear interface for Platform implementors on configuration options